English Language Learners

-- If a student is exposed to a language other than English in the home, an appointment is set up at the Welcome Center in the District Office to assess the age appropriate English literacy skills of the student in reading, writing, speaking and listening.
+- If a student is exposed (hearing or speaking) to a language other than English in the home, an appointment is set up at the Welcome Center in the District Office to assess the age appropriate English literacy skills of the student in reading, writing, speaking and listening.

 What Happens After Testing At The Welcome Center?

 The results of the student’s Language Testing in Reading, Writing, Listening and Speaking, at the Welcome Center, will determine the appropriate language placement program for the student.

 - If a student tests at a level of limited English literacy skills, the student will be placed into EL Program 1.